bbcmicrobit/micropython/docs/neopixel.rst

     NeoPixel(pin, n, bpp=3)

     Initialise a new strip of ``n`` number of neopixel LEDs controlled via pin ``pin``.
-To support RGBW neopixels, so a third argument can be passed to ``NeoPixel`` to indicate the number of bytes per pixel (``bpp``).
+To support RGBW neopixels, a third argument can be passed to ``NeoPixel`` to indicate the number of bytes per pixel (``bpp``).
     For RGBW, this is is ``4`` rather than the default of ``3`` for RGB and GRB.